nightflav/MyGameCollection/README.md

 ## Todos

 - Implement all others features
-- Make all feature entries injectable in destinations map
+- Make all feature entries injectable in destinations map - DONE
 - Implement some more custom composables so that it will looks exactly like I want it to look
 - ...